-A series of square red tables evoking the folies of Paris's Parc de la Villette punctuated the south gallery of the Centre Pompidou at Bernard Tschumi's 2014 retrospective exhibition.1 Each table displayed previously unseen process work behind several key projects that helped establish Tschumi's reputation I Elements of this as an architect-provocateur.
+A series of square red tables evoking the folies of Paris's Parc de la Villette punctuated the south gallery of the Centre Pompidou at Bernard Tschumi's 2014 retrospective exhibition.1 Each table displayed previously unseen process work behind several key projects that helped establish Tschumi's reputation as an architect-provocateur.
 Among them, one table presented the material behind the production of Advertisements for Architecture (1976-78), Tschumi's somewhat overlooked but still resonant incursion into the world of print publicity.
 In contrast to the refined, more familiar prints of the Advertisements framed nearby on the gallery wall, this red table offered what seemed like a glimpse into the architect's desk mid-project-scattered with annotated print ads, trace paper sketches, and magazine clippings destined to be cleared away.
-While the wall-hung finished works tell a familiar story about Tschumi's engagement with architectural concepts, these messy ephemeral documents, included in the exhibition and published for the first time in the exhibition's catalogue, provide a new lens through which to see the Advertisements by exhibition, including the Advertisements, travelled to the Swiss Architecture Museum in Basel (2015) and the Power Station of Art in Shanghai (2016).
+While the wall-hung finished works tell a familiar story about Tschumi's engagement with architectural concepts, these messy ephemeral documents, included in the exhibition and published for the first time in the exhibition's catalogue, provide a new lens through which to see the Advertisements by illuminating the process of crafting a transgressive act.

+I Elements of this exhibition, including the Advertisements, travelled to the Swiss Architecture Museum in Basel (2015) and the Power Station of Art in Shanghai (2016).